 IS 577 Information Systems Policies and Strategies

 This capstone course emphasizes the planning and management of information technologies and related resources at the corporate level.
-Topics covered include assessment of information technologies, tracking emerging technologies and trends, managing portfolio resources and matching them to business needs, technology transfer, end-user computing, outsourcing, theoretical models, strategic applications and strategic IT planning.
+Topics covered include assessment of information technologies, tracking emerging technologies and trends, managing portfolio resources and matching them to business needs, technology transfer, leadership, effective communications, outsourcing, theoretical models, strategic applications and strategic IT planning.
 Students are encouraged to take this course toward the end of their study.

 There is no textbook for this course; however, there are several online resources required.